 If you want to be able to help people but don’t want to go through endless years of schooling, consider an assistant position in the medical field.
-Occupational therapy assistants usually work in either a hospital, physical therapy center, or in a private practice.
+Occupational therapy assistants usually work in either a hospital, physical therapy center, or in private practice.
 They work under an occupational therapist.

-It is the responsibility of an occupational therapist assistant to help their patients recover and improve from certain injuries.
+It is the responsibility of an occupational therapist assistant to help their patients recover and improve from specific injuries.
 Or, they can help with ailments that have caused limited mobility.
 They help people maintain the skills needed to get through the tasks of everyday life, including their own work.

 As an occupational therapist assistant, you’ll work on your feet most of the day.
 You’re usually directly helping patients or setting up equipment for support activities.

 How Much Training is Necessary?